emma-wilson/syrf_userguide/data-export/quantitative.md

 # Quantitative Data

-The **Export Quantitative Data** page enables you to download your quantitative data in a format that is suitable for analysis in statistical software such as R or SPSS.
+The **Export Quantitative Data** page enables you to download your quantitative data in a format that is suitable for analysis in statistical software such as R or SAS.

 On this page, select the additional information you would like to include with the export of your quantitative (time point) data.